 \item $V=n$ (Theorem 1):

 \end{itemize} This last case (also) corresponds to the so-called Jackknife+ prediction \citep{barber2021predictive}.
-The factor $2$ in front of $\alpha$ reveals the loss of information incurred by the cross-conformal strategy when compared to the full conformal one.
-By contrast our approximations detailed along Sections~\ref{sec.smooth} and~\ref{sec.very.smooth} do not suffer such a high computational cost while ensuring coverage at the control level $\alpha$.
+The factor $2$ in front of $\alpha$ reveals the loss of information incurred by the cross-conformal strategy when compared to the full-conformal one.
+By contrast our approximations detailed along Sections~\ref{sec.smooth} and~\ref{sec.very.smooth} do not suffer such a high computational cost while ensuring coverage at the control-level $\alpha$.